 - Will you provide me a formal production schedule?

-- What do you need from me so we stay on scope, within my budget and keep to the delivery timeline?
+- What do you need from me to stay on scope, within my budget, and keep to the delivery timeline?

 - When do you need me to make decisions like wireframe and design approvals?